 The Finer Points

 “I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel.”

 There are two aspects of this passage that really stand out in significance.
 First, notice that God talks about “her offspring.”
 Isn’t it interesting that he doesn’t say “their offspring” referring to Adam and Eve, but instead it’s simply “her offspring?”
 This is interesting because it could be the first hint of the virgin birth of Christ.

 Secondly, it’s a little confusing because it talks about bruising heels and heads.
 What should we make of this?

 The significance here is not about the bruising but about the objects being bruised.
 This word for bruise is also translated “crush” in some versions and in Job 9:17.
-God was going to send someone who would be born of a woman (and maybe not with the help of a man), and He would be injured by Satan (see also the hint towards a “suffering servant”).
-He would have His heal crushed by the serpent.
+God was going to send someone who would be born of a woman (and maybe not with the help of a man), and he would be injured by Satan (see also the hint towards a “suffering servant”).
+He would have his heel crushed by the serpent.
 But this coming redeemer was going to crush the head of this serpent, of Satan himself.

 Let’s Talk About It: